 THE USS BOWFIN PAST AND PRESENT

-USS Bowfin is fortunate not to have ended up as scrap metal or as target practice and Bowfin is one of only fifteen U.S. WWII submarines that survived this fate.
-Today, USS Bowfin Submarine Museum & Park, is a reality; her story and the story of the U.S. Submarine Force, past and present, will be able to live on thanks to the hard work and dedication of individuals from both the military and the civilian communities.
+USS Bowfin is fortunate not to have ended up as scrap metal or as target practice.
+Bowfin is one of the few U.S. WWII submarines that survived this fate, fifteen of which are presently on display.
+Today, USS Bowfin Submarine Museum & Park is a reality; her story and the story of the U.S. Submarine Force, past and present, will live on thanks to the hard work and dedication of individuals from both the military and the civilian communities.

 In early 1972, World War II submariner and Pearl Harbor survivor ADM Bernard A. “Chick” Clarey and RADM Paul L. Lacy approached the Secretary of the Navy about acquiring Bowfin as a memorial to the U.S. Submarine Force at Pearl Harbor.

 With the assistance of Hawai’i Senator Daniel Inouye, the acquisition was secured.
 Bowfin was towed to Pearl Harbor's Naval Inactive Ships Maintenance Facility from Seattle, WA.